How To Fill Out Your AACOMAS Application

 3. Does AACOMAS have any Fees Waiver?

 Yes, the AACOMAS has a fee waiver program.
-If you are qualified for the program, you will not need to pay the $196 fees.
-However, if you want to apply to any additional programs, you will still have to pay the $46.
+If you qualify for the AACOMAS fee waiver program, you will not need to pay the $198 fee.
+However, if you want to apply to any additional programs, you will still have to pay $55 despite obtaining the AACOMAS fee waiver.

 4. Can I edit my application after I have submitted it?